-The investment objective of the Fund is to seek capital appreciation through investment in equity or equity related securities (i.e. equity warrants and convertible bonds) of the issued by high quality companies listed on the stock exchanges of countries within the OECD.
-Investment will be made predominantly in the equities of issuers established in the U.S. and North American OECD member countries.
-The Fund may purchase securities denominated in any of the major convertible currencies of the member countries of the OECD.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment objective of the Fund is to seek capital appreciation through investment in equity or equity related securities (i.e. equity warrants and convertible bonds) of the highest quality companies listed on the stock exchanges of the European OECD member countries.
+The Fund may purchase securities denominated in any of the major convertible currencies of the European member countries of the OECD.
 The Fund will invest in large, successful companies with proven track records and high predictability of future earnings growth.
-Such companies generally will have most or all of the following characteristics: (i) multinational businesses including exposure to the fast growing economies of the world; (ii) steady, non-cyclical demand for their products or services; (iii) unbroken earnings growth records over the last ten years; (iv) global branded products or services often sought after by developing market consumers; (v) the potential for long term consistent earnings growth; (vi) high returns on equity reflecting a technological advantage over their competition or uniqueness of their products or services; (vii) dynamic management, and; (viii) internal resources sufficient to finance their global development and maintain their competitive position (these characteristics are considered by the Investment Manager to be "Quality Growth" criteria).
+Such companies generally will have most or all of the following characteristics: (i) multinational businesses including exposure to the fast growing economies of the world; (ii) steady, non cyclical demand for their products or services; (iii) superior earnings growth records over the last ten years; (v) global branded products or services often sought after by developing market consumers; (v) the potential for long term consistent earnings growth; (vi) high returns on equity reflecting a technological advantage over their competitors or uniqueness of their products or services; (viii) internal resources sufficient to finance their global development and maintain their competitive position (these characteristics are considered by the Investment Manager to be "Quality Growth" criteria).